matrix-org/matrix.org/content/blog/2024/01/2024-01-04-migrating-from-ems-to-selfhosted-matrix.md

 I've also found the need to do some performance tuning – while the out-of-the-box setup on my homeserver could handle most rooms, it could not handle resource intensive rooms like Matrix HQ.

 However, I'm still working this out for myself.
-Performance tuning is a topic for another day and another blog post!
+Performance tuning, such as enabling and tuning workers, is a topic for another day and another blog post.
+I'll be collaborating with Tom Foster on such a post in the near future!

 ## Acknowledgements